 Optical Methods for Microelectronics.
 This course teaches the basic concepts of optical methods as applied to microelectronics product development.
 It reviews numerous applications, which treat a great diversity of mechanics and materials studies in electronic packaging.
 Practical aspects of the technology are discussed in the final section.Learn More

-Physics of Failure and Reliability.
-This course introduces the classical reliability concepts and relates the concepts to the physics of failure approach.
-The information provided in this course will be useful for implementing a physics-of-failure methodology for the life cycle of a product.
-The participants will learn how to develop and migrate to physics-of-failure based reliability assessment programs.
-The course will also teach how to facilitate the introduction of the physics-of-failure methodology among the complete supply chain of the product.Learn More
+Reliability Science.
+This course introduces the classical reliability concepts and relates the concepts to the reliability science approach.
+The information provided in this course will be useful for implementing a reliability science methodology for the life cycle of a product.
+The participants will learn how to develop and migrate to reliability science based reliability assessment programs.
+The course will also teach how to facilitate the introduction of the reliability science methodology among the complete supply chain of the product.Learn More

 Prognostics and Health Management.
 The course presents the tools and techniques for development and implementation of prognostics and health monitoring in terms of novel methods for in-situ monitoring, approaches for resource efficient data collection, algorithms for data reduction and parameter extraction, methods for identifying and analyzing precursors based on failure mechanisms, and techniques for predictions that can be used for assisting maintenance and logistics decisions.
 Different approaches for prognostics are presented along with implementation case-studies.Learn More